levimsfonseca/NetflixRemake/README.md

 # NetflixRemake
 This application was a simplified version of the initial dashboard of the famous application for streaming movies and series: Netflix.
 It was developed from scratch with the help of a simple database just to exemplify the titles and descriptions of some films to check a preview of how the final result would look.
-My instructor ans specialist Tiago Aguiar also help me to complete this achivemente.
+My instructor ans specialist Tiago Aguiar also help me to complete this achievement.

 ## :camera_flash: Screenshots